EmbNet01/EmbNetworks/README.md

 ```
 java -jar epsBE.jar ./datasets/BrazilAir.edgelist 131  0 3 1 False False ./embed/BrazilAirBE
 ```
-For directed network it is necessary to compute a partition for the original network and another on the transpose of this network.
+For directed network it is necessary to compute a partition for the original network and another for the transpose.
 ##### Networks

 The method currently supports undirected/directed unweighted/weighted networks represented using .edgelist files.
 These files list the edges in the network.
 For instance, an edge from node 3 to node 4 with weight 5 can be specified as follows